-- 1. Attend a mandatory program specific orientation. - Complete 16 hours of observation in a clinical setting with a Registered Technologist in Radiography using the Observation Form in the application packet. - Achieve an overall college GPA and program-related GPA of 2.75 or higher.
+- 1. Attend a mandatory program briefing. - 2.
+Complete 16 hours of observation in a clinical setting with a Registered Technologist in Radiography using the Observation Form in the information packet. - Achieve an overall college GPA and program-related GPA of 2.75 or higher.
 (Program-related GPA is defined as the average GPA of program specific coursework excluding SDE 1010).
-For high school senior applicants without college level course work, high school grades through the first nine weeks of the senior year will be used to calculate the GPA. - 4.
-Complete and score a minimum of 60 on the Test of Essential Academic Skills (ATI TEAS) assessment exam. - 5.
-Complete all developmental prerequisites if applicable - 6.
-Submit the Radiographic Imaging application packet to the Office of Advising and Counseling prior to the stated deadline.
-Please contact the Office of Advising and Counseling for the application packet or download from the program's webpage.
-Students seeking admission are encouraged to review the qualification requirements early due to the amount of time required to complete the process.
-The application deadline is the second Friday of February for the application year.
+For high school senior applicants without college level course work, high school grades through the first nine weeks of the senior year will be used to calculate the GPA. - Complete and score a minimum of 60 on the Test of Essential Academic Skills (ATI TEAS) assessment exam. - 5.
+Complete all developmental prerequisites if applicable - Submit the Radiographic Imaging application sent by Advising prior to the stated deadline.